-- bushing to fill stuffing box if depth is greater than height of uncompressed packing set.
-A bushing should also be used if the gland follower is short and gland flange could bottom out leaving no room for future adjustment.
-Garlock 1998 EZ Bushing, or a split metallic or machined carbon bushing can be used. - 5.
-Install one ring at a time seating each ring firmly.
+- 5. Install one ring at a time seating each ring firmly.
 Insert first ring of packing into the stuffing box, noting the location of the ring seam.
 Push this ring down until it contacts the bottom of the stuffing box.
 Install the second ring of packing, offsetting the seam of this ring by 90 degrees clockwise from that of the previous ring.
 Push this ring down until it contacts the ring below it.
 Do not lubricate the packing rings. - 6.
 Apply compression to the lower rings in the set when possible.
 If the gland follower will reach down to contact the second ring, then use it to apply compression by tightening down on the gland bolts to the minimum recommended torque (see below equation 1.3.1).
 If the gland follower does not contact the second packing ring, then insert a proper size bushing in the stuffing box and again, apply compression by tightening down on the gland bolts to the minimum recommended torque.
 Remove this bushing after the compression step. - 7.
 Follow step 6) to install 2 more rings carefully offsetting the seam as indicated.
 Use gland follower to apply pressure as instructed in 7).
 Verify that the gland follower is equally centered around the stem during tightening process or it will result in side loading the packing and/or possible contact with the stem.

-- 8. Install final ring and apply torque is reached. - 9.
-Check to make sure there is a minimum of 0.125" (3.2 mm) gland follower penetration into the stuffing box and that there is sufficient gland follower remaining for future adjustment. - 10.
-Perform a cycle and adjust procedure (see below Section 1.6).
-Gland nut torque should be re-checked and re-adjusted
+- Install final ring and apply recommended load to packing set with gland nuts using a torque wrench\\.
+Alternately tighten the nuts until the desired torque is reached. - Check to make sure there is a minimum of 0.125" (3.2 mm) gland follower penetration into the stuffing box and that there is sufficient gland follower remaining for future adjustment. - Perform a cycle and adjust procedure (see below Section 1.6).
+Gland nut torque should be re-checked and re-adjusted if necessary within 2 weeks after putting the valve into service.